Conflict coaching for individuals and teams2025-12-27T14:27:34+01:00

 Order clarification

 In an initial meeting (approx. 60 - 90 minutes) at your premises, at our offices or via video call, we will clarify your situation and recommend possible solutions and ways of working on it.
 We clarify whether and under what specific conditions we are prepared to work together and achieve the goals we have discussed.
-If necessary, we will then draw up a specific process management plan.

 Step 3